Mukarram Khan: Thanadar of Bhawal

 In 1612, during the Mughal battle against Khwaja Usman at Daulambapur, Mukarram Khan was made the thanadar of Bhawal.

 Later that year, Mukarram Khan was appointed by his father-in-law, Subahdar Islam Khan I, as the chief commander for the expedition of Koch Hajo against Raja Parikshit Narayan.
-Mukarram marched from Bhawal to Toke where he awaited for Abd as-Salam, Mirza Nathan and the other soldiers.
+Mukarram marched from Bhawal to Toke where he waited for Abd as-Salam, Mirza Nathan and the other soldiers.
 The forces reached Mukarram in three marches and he hosted them in his camp with great veneration.
 Mukarram was given a horse and a number of imperial gifts.
 Mukarram kissed his brother's hand and the hands of the other soldiers.

 Three days later, Mukarram and his forces marched on from Toke and were joined by the forces of Shaykh Kamal and Raja Raghunath.
 During the fourth march from Toke on the last day of Ramadan, a row took place between Mukarram and Mirza Nathan.
 Mukarram had announced that the march shall take place after Iftar, however Nathan's colleague, Shaykh Ashraf of Hansi, disagreed and suggested that they should start marching as there is no enemy behind them.
 Mirza's force started to march which angered Shaykh Kamal (who was with Mukarram's force).
 Kamal sent his messenger, Nizam, to Mirza reminding them that Mukarram is their commander and that it is only Mukarram's responsibility to sound the march-drums.
 The Baharistan-i-Ghaibi details the back-and-forth arguments which took place between the two forces during the Hajo expedition.
 Mukarram decided to leave Nathan alone and instead report the matter to the Subahdar, Islam Khan I. As the quarrels continued, Mukarram patiently awaited the Subahdar's response which finally came, ordering Mukarram to maintain peace with Nathan and continue the expedition.

 The expedition was successful and Mukarram was given the news of Islam Khan I's death when he reached back.
 Parikshit was defeated and Mukarram presented him and his sons to the new Subahdar, his uncle, Qasim Khan Chishti.
 Mukarram was later ordered by Qasim to hand over Parikshit to him.
 However, Mukarram politely refused to do so.
 Qasim then plotted a plan for the next morning in which when Mukarram enters the court, not to allow many of his men to join him and then forcibly seize Parikshit.
 The plan was successful and Mukarram became helpless and returned to his home, in Yarasindur, leaving the Raja.
 The success of the expedition was also noticed by Emperor Jahangir who promoted Mukarram's rank by 125 soldiers.
-Emperor Jahangir gave Mukarram a flag on the 11th of February 1614.
+Emperor Jahangir gave Mukarram a flag on 11 February 1614.
 In 1616, Mukarram gifted the Emperor jewels and offerings from Bengal.